shahkar01/E-Commerce-Django/README.md

 # Non-Fiction Summaries
 **Ecommerce & Blog Web Application with User Authentication and Stripe Payments**

-This Web App was built as a final project for the Code Institute's classroom bootcamp.
 It is a Ecommerce site built with Python's *Django* framework - no template was used.

 ## Live Demo

-**Follow this link to view deployed version of the web app https://conor-dev-summaries.herokuapp.com/**

 ## Built with
 1. Django